edbennett/su2_analysis/README_datapackage.md

 ### Raw data

-Raw data are stored in the `raw_data` directory.
-This directory tree has the following levels:
+Raw data are stored in the `raw_data.zip` file.
+This file contains a directory tree with the following levels:

 * The top level indicates the number of flavours and, where appropriate, the fermion representation.
 In this work, this is `nf1_ADJ`.
 * The next level indicates the value of the coupling `beta`, prefixed with the letter `b`.
 This work presents four values of `beta`, `b2.05`, `b2.15`, and `b2.2`.